Strategic Plan 2020-2024

 5. Engaging the digital transition: new technologies, and innovation as a corporate culture.

-Program led by Grégoire de Ceuninck, curator in charge of the digital
+Program led by Grégoire de Ceuninck, responsible for digital

 As a strategic, economic and social challenge, the digital transition is stimulating interdisciplinary thinking at MEG on the theme of "museum, interaction and technology".
 The implementation of high-performance IT solutions relating to administrative management, museology, mediation, digital communication, and business intelligence transforms the way MEG operates, simplifies business processes, reduces daunting tasks, and promotes innovation.
 It also solves certain issues related to IT security or the maintenance of tools currently used by MEG.
 The digital transition is leading to the development of new online services.
 It requires a rethinking of the links established between the public and the Museum by offering co-generated, co-edited participatory content that meets the public's expectations, needs and motivations.
 It engages the entire staff by establishing an intensive collaborative dynamic and developing the digital skills of each individual in order to improve the overall functioning of MEG.